-FIFLD TRIPS
+FIELD TRIPS

 Students who participate in field trips must submit the TUSD #1 field trip permission form before the scheduled time of the field trip.
-A parent/guardian who would like to accompany a group should contact the student's teacher.
+A parent/guardian who would like to accompany a group should contact the child's teacher.

 Students who do not have permission to attend a field trip will be assigned to another teacher for the duration of the field trip.
+The school will accept written notes in lieu of the official field trip permission to participate form but will not accept phoned in permission.